 Following from this, Doctor Who is expected to return to BBC One in autumn 2021, possibly in the same October-December time-slot as the 2018 series.

-“It will be next year sometime, hopefully, unless my holiday goes on for a really long time, which is always tempting,” series boss Chris Chibnall told EW.
+“It will be next year sometime, hopefully, unless my holiday goes on for a really long time, which is always tempting,” series boss Chris Chibnall previously told EW about the airdate.

 Prior to that, though, Chibnall revealed that we can expect a one-off special, expected to air in late 2020.